philipf/gt-at/README.md

 ```

-2. The initialization process will prompt you for various configuration details.
+2. The initialisation process will prompt you for various configuration details.
 Provide the necessary information as illustrated below:

 ```